mindee/mindee-api-dotnet/docs/invoices_v4.md

 ```

 ## Supplier Payment Details
-**SupplierPaymentDetails**: List of payment details associated to the supplier.
+**SupplierPaymentDetails**: List of payment details associated to the supplier of the invoice.

 ```csharp
 foreach (var SupplierPaymentDetailsElem in result.Document.Inference.Prediction.SupplierPaymentDetails)